 A kidney stone is a hard mass developed from crystals that separate from the urine within the urinary tract.
-Normally, urine contains chemicals that prevent or inhibit the crystals from forming.
-In some people these inhibitors do not seem to work hence leading to stone formation.
-If the crystals remain tiny enough, they travel through the urinary tract and pass out of the body in urine without being noticed.
-Symptoms appear when the stone causes obstruction or sits at a point in the urinary tract causing pressure built up in the kidneys.
+Normally, urine contains chemicals that prevent or inhibit crystals from forming.
+In some people, these inhibitors do not seem to work hence leading to stone formation.
+If the crystals remain tiny enough, they travel through the urinary tract and pass out of the body in the urine without being noticed.
+Symptoms appear when the stone causes obstruction or sits at a point in the urinary tract causing pressure to build up in the kidneys.

 Kidney stones may contain various combinations of chemicals.
 The most common type of stone contains calcium in combination with either oxalate or phosphate.
 These chemicals are part of a person’s normal diet and make up important parts of the body, such as bones and muscles.

 When the stone sits in the kidney, it rarely causes problems, but when it falls into the ureter, it acts like a dam.
 As the kidney continues to function and make urine, pressure builds up behind the stone and causes the kidney to swell.
 This pressure is what causes the pain of a kidney stone, but it also helps push the stone along the course of the ureter.
 When the stone enters the bladder, the obstruction in the ureter is relieved and the symptoms of a kidney stone are resolved.

 Causes of Kidney or Bladder Stones